stopiccot/OpenSubdiv/documentation/far_overview.rst

 .. include:: under_development.rst

-The base container for stencil data is the FarStencilTables class.
-As with most other Far entities, it has an associated FarStencilTablesFactory that requires a FarTopologyRefiner:
+The base container for stencil data is the StencilTables class.
+As with most other Far entities, it has an associated StencilTablesFactory that requires a TopologyRefiner:

 .. image:: images/far_stencil5.png
    :align: center